yjmd2222/automatic-attendance/README.md

 # How it works and why
 The script assumes a Zoom meeting is live and checks if there is a QR image on the meeting screen.
 Screen QR Reader scans the QR image, and the output link is copied.
 The link is sent to the email provided (The sender and the receiver are the same).
 This is done every five minutes.

 My online class requires I sit at the desk with Zoom from 9 AM to 6 PM (lunch time from 12 to 1 is excluded) with camera on the entire time.
 This is ridiculous, and everyone must be thinking of putting on a fake recording of themself in the background.
 But the admins are going to send a QR image to check in every hour or two which is on another level of shit.
 So I made a little script to scan the QR image on the Zoom meeting.
-They said they would give 10 minutes to check in, so I made the script check every five minutes, but that may change, not so hard.
+They said they would give 10 minutes to check in, so I made a script check every five minutes, but that may change, not so hard.

 The other day I learned Selenium and its RPA and APIs, so this is a little project of what I learned.
 The admins must be happy.